For the full interactive edition, please CLICK HERE

 Furthermore, to keep our reports and newsletters FREE, from time to time we may publish paid advertisements from third parties and sponsored companies.
 We are also compensated to perform research on specific companies and often act as consultants to many of the companies mentioned in this letter and on our website at equedia.com.
 We also make direct investments into many of these companies and own shares and/or options in them.
 Companies do pay us to advertise on our website and we often distribute our reports on featured companies.
 While we are never paid to write a rosy and positive report on any company, we do market our reports using the advertising fees paid for by our featured companies.

 This process allows us to continue publishing high-quality investment ideas at no cost to you whatsoever.
 Our revenue is generated by sponsor companies and we grow our readership by using the advertising fees we charge to distribute our reports.
 This helps both Equedia and our client companies gain exposure and allows us to provide you with our research at no cost.

 Therefore, information should not be construed as unbiased.
 Each contract varies in duration, services performed and compensation received.

 Equedia Network Corporation is also a distributor (and not a publisher) of content supplied by third parties and Subscribers.
-Accordingly, Equedia Network Corporation has no more editorial control over such content than does a public library or news distribution outlet.
-Any opinions, advice, statements, services, offers, or other information or content expressed or made available by third parties, including information providers, subscribers or any other user of the Equedia Network Corporation Network of Sites, are those of the respective author(s) or distributor(s) and not of Equedia Network Corporation.
+Accordingly, Equedia Network Corporation has no more editorial control over such content than does a public library, bookstore, or newsstand.
+Any opinions, advice, statements, services, offers, or other information or content expressed or made available by third parties, including information providers, Subscribers or any other user of the Equedia Network Corporation Network of Sites, are those of the respective author(s) or distributor(s) and not of Equedia Network Corporation.
 Neither Equedia Network Corporation nor any third-party provider of information guarantees the accuracy, completeness, or usefulness of any content, nor its merchantability or fitness for any particular purpose.